Pledges And Targets

 New Zealand's Kyoto Protocol target for the first commitment period (CP1) (2008–2012) was to return its GHG emissions excl.
 LULUCF to 1990 levels (QELRO of 100% of 1990 emissions).

-As explained below, New Zealand proposes to use these surplus emission allowances from CP1, which are derived in part from Kyoto LULUCF credits and acquired emission units from other countries, to meet its 2020 reduction target under the Convention.
+As explained below, New Zealand proposed to use these surplus emission allowances from CP1, which are derived in part from Kyoto LULUCF credits and acquired emission units from other countries, to meet its 2020 reduction target under the Convention.

 New Zealand’s unusual decision to adhere to the Kyoto rules and subsequently ratifying the Doha amendments without signing up to the CP2 raises a number of legal issues, as the Protocol provides certain benefits only to Parties that have emission reduction commitments for CP2.1

 1 | The Kyoto rules New Zealand seeks to apply, broadly relate to: (i) The carry over of surplus emission units and allowances from the first commitment period; (ii) The ability to generate LULUCF credits during the CP2 period; (iii) The ability to purchase and sell Kyoto emission units from other Kyoto Parties during CP2; and (iv) Provisions relating to the carryover of any surplus from earlier commitment periods to the post-2020 period.

 However, similar to the 2020 and 2030 targets, uncertainty is added by the accounting approaches suggested by New Zealand for the achievement of this target.
-The new act states that “Emissions budgets must be met, as far as possible, through domestic emissions reductions and domestic removals.”
-And that “offshore mitigation may be used if there has been a significant change of circumstance” (Parliamentary Counsel Office of New Zealand, 2019).
+The new Act states that “Emissions budgets must be met, as far as possible, through domestic emissions reductions and domestic removals.”
+And that “offshore mitigation may be used if there has been a significant change of circumstance” (Ministry for the Environment, 2020b).

-The findings of the Productivity Commission confirm previous results by other modelling groups that conclude that in order to be on a trajectory toward emission-neutrality around mid-century, substantial strengthened action in the agriculture and forestry sectors is needed in addition to efforts to decarbonise the energy system further (Vivid Economics, 2017).
+The findings of the Productivity Commission confirm previous results by other modelling groups that conclude that in order to be on a trajectory toward emission-neutrality around mid-century, substantial strengthened action in the agriculture and forestry sectors (including methane emissions) is needed in addition to efforts to decarbonise the energy system further (Vivid Economics, 2017).